Privacy, Use and Copyright Policy

 - a reply fax number or email address and a phone number.

-All ACLU-related trademarks on the ACLU of Tennessee Site (collectively “ACLU Trademarks”) are registered trademarks in the United States and other countries.
-To the extent your use of ACLU Trademarks does not constitute “fair use” for which you do not need our permission, the following rules apply to use of the material:
+ACLU OF TENNESSEE, ACLU FOUNDATION OF TENNESSEE, ACLU of Tennessee, ACLU of Tennessee logos, and any other trademarks on the ACLU of Tennessee Site (collectively “ACLU of Tennessee Trademarks”) are trademarks of the ACLU of Tennessee in the United States and other countries unless it is explicitly stated on the ACLU of Tennessee Site where a trademark appears that the trademark is the trademark of a third party (or it is obvious from the context that it is the trademark of a third party; e.g., where we include on the ACLU of Tennessee Site the name or logo of a coalition partner) (“Third-Party Trademarks”).
+To the extent your use of ACLU of Tennessee Trademarks does not constitute “fair use” for which you do not need our permission, the following rules apply to use of the material:

-Your ability to use a Third-Party Trademark that appears on the ACLU of Tennessee Site is limited to the manner, if any, in which the ACLU of Tennessee Site explicitly states on the page on which such Third-Party Trademark appears that such use in such manner is authorized by the third-party owner of that Third-Party Trademark (unless your use is permissible under the law (e.g., it is “fair use”) or the owner of such Third-Party Trademark has specifically granted you the right to such use in such manner).
+Your ability to use a Third-Party Trademark that appears on the ACLU of Tennessee Site is limited to the manner, if any, in which the ACLU of Tennessee Site explicitly states on the page on which such Third-Party Trademark appears that such use in such manner is authorized by the third-party owner of that Third-Party Trademark (unless your use is permissible under the law [e.g., it is “fair use”] or the owner of such Third-Party Trademark has specifically granted you the right to such use in such manner).

 Frames and Metatags